aws-amplify/docs/docs/lib/troubleshooting/fragments/js/upgrading.md

 ## View latest Amplify package versions

-Sometimes it is useful to know which set of Amplify package versions belong to a release.
+If you want to see which set of Amplify package versions were published to npm as part of the latest release, you can run the following command:

 <amplify-block-switcher>